joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

     Get-AzSubscription  | ogv -PassThru | Set-AzContext

-Now that you have connected its time to export the Azure resource information, run the following PowerShell cmdlet:
+Now that you have connected its time to export the Azure resource information, run the following PowerShell cmdlet, and point it towards an empty folder:

     Export-AzRuleData -OutputPath c:\temp\AzRuleData -All